 Some homes here in Albuquerque have swamp coolers due to our dry climate.
-If you have a swamp cooler which isn’t performing as it should, here are some do-it-yourself troubleshooting tips:
+If you have a swamp cooler which isn’t performing as it should, here are some do-it-yourself troubleshooting tips before you call us for a swamp cooler repair:

 - The unit won’t turn on.
 Be sure to check your circuit breaker or the fuse for the unit.
 Reset the breaker or replace the fuse.
 If you find yourself having to reset the breaker repeatedly, faulty wiring probably needs to be repaired.